Maintenance Tips For Taking Care Of Your Oven

 Tip Eight: Clean Under, Behind, And Around The Oven

 While you’re spending time cleaning your oven, it’s a good idea to clean underneath it, alongside it, and behind it.
-Yes, we understand that requires pulling out the oven, but it’s just something that needs to be done.
+Yes, we understand that requires pulling out the oven, but it’s better to be safe than sorry.
 When the oven was installed, its vents were clear and it was these vents that allowed for proper airflow.
-Unfortunately, these vents can become blocked over time with grease and gunk, which not only restricts airflow through the oven but may also create a fire hazard.
+Unfortunately, these vents can become blocked over time with grease and gunk, which not only restricts airflow but may also create a fire hazard.

 Tip Nine: Avoid Doing These Things To Your Oven

-The last tip that we’d like to give you and the rest of our readers is to say that not everything is designed to be used in the oven and that there are things that people do with their ovens that are dramatically shortening the oven’s lifespan.
+Not everything is designed to be used in the oven.
+There are things that people do with their ovens that are dramatically shortening the oven’s lifespan.
 Below are some things that you should avoid when using your oven.

-You should never place glassware that isn’t designed for the oven in the oven.
+You should never place glassware that isn’t oven-safe in the oven.
 That’s an important rule.
-However, it also should be said that even when using tempered glassware made for the oven, the consumer needs to be careful.
+However, it also should be said that even when using tempered glassware made for the oven, you need to be careful.
 Thermal shock from putting cold glassware in the oven can shatter it, as well as heating up glassware that’s empty.

 Using Aluminum Foil On Oven Racks

-Although we’ve seen people put aluminum foil on oven racks to keep them clean while they’re cooking, it’s an extremely bad idea.
+Although putting aluminum foil on oven racks keeps them clean while cooking, it’s an extremely bad idea.
 Foil can block airflow in the oven and may reflect heat improperly in the oven.
-This can result in the very least in making foods cook improperly and at the most might cause severe damage to the oven or its elements.
+This can result in improper cooking and it might even cause severe damage to the oven or its elements.